 We don’t have a lot of information about Delta-8-THC tolerance, but we do know a bit about how the body builds a tolerance to Delta-9.
 Since Delta-8 and Delta-9 are nearly identical, it’s probably safe to assume that the biological process is similar.

 Frequent Delta-9-THC use can lead to over-stimulation in the brain’s neural pathways.
 The body reacts by reducing the number of CB1 receptors in the body.
-Less CB1 receptors means less receptor sites that can absorb THC, which means reduced effects after using THC products.
+Less CB1 receptors mean less receptor sites that can absorb THC, which means reduced effects after using THC products.

 Fortunately, the body can produce more CB1 receptors to help regulate endocannabinoid system levels over time when exposure to THC is reduced.
 Some evidence even suggests that CBD may help to increase the number of receptors in the Endocannabinoid System, which is one of the reasons why CBD is not thought to be tolerance building.